MatsMoll/aligned/README.md

 1. A light weight data managment system.
 Making it possible to query a data lake and databases.
 2. Tooling to define a `model_contract`.
 Clearing up common unanswerd questions through code.

+Therefore, aligned can also be seen as a way to implement interfaces or the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) into data applications.

 Furthermore, Aligned collect data lineage between models, basic feature transformations.
 While also making it easy to reduce data leakage with point-in-time valid data and fix other problems described in [Sculley et al. [2015]](https://papers.nips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf).